ibm-cloud-docs/resiliency/chaos-litmus-experiment-tutorial.md

 1. Connect to the management cluster.
 See the[ cluster access instructions](/docs/containers?topic=containers-access_cluster) for more details.
 2. Follow the LitmusChaos installation [instructions](https://docs.litmuschaos.io/docs/getting-started/installation) to install LitmusChaos.
 Follow the instructions for the **Self-hosted service**.
 It is also recommended to use the helm chart, as some changes may have to be made - these are detailed in the next steps.

+   Take note of step 3 of **Install Litmus using Helm** in the instructions - for a non-local cluster, it is advised to use a ClusterIP so the `--set portal.frontend.service.type=NodePort` parameter should be excluded.
+   {: note}

 3. Due to strict security rules in OpenShift, you will have to modify the helm chart so that pods run as a user with a UID between 1000710000 and 1000719999.
 For every `containers:` section, ensure that the following spec is included:

    ```